 For lots of reasons, foreclosure properties have gotten a bum rap with owner-occupant buyers and their agents.
 Much of the problem stems from the non-traditional sales process.
 Some of the issue is related to property condition.
 It’s also fair to state that buyers agents have contributed to the problem by refusing to work in the parameters of the industry while cursing the process and the properties to their clients.

 The times are changing and rather significantly.
 Agents who trash working with a bank owned property may be doing their owner-occupant client a disservice.
 Granted, the robo-signing fiasco added more fuel to the fire of these agents and buyers while setting back the confidence of potential purchasers.
 I think all of that aside, 2011 is going to be the best year ever for owner-occupant buyers who chose to buy a foreclosure.

 So, as you consider purchasing a home, or representing an owner-occupant buyer, consider giving the foreclosed property market a new try.
-It is evolving and the changes, while brought on due to necessity, will allow us to leave the questions caused by the fall’s “robo-signing” fiasco in the long ago forgotten memory.
+It’s evolving and the changes, while brought on due to necessity, will allow us to leave the questions caused by the fall’s robo-signing fiasco in the long ago forgotten memory.